Agriculture - Food, Health, Science, Law - Political Science - Administration, Economics - Management

 Admission

-English: C1 level (download the notice on accepted English certificates).
-Students with a B2 level will be considered according to the other admission criteria, but must reach the C1 level before the beginning of the program.
+English: level C1 (download the notice on accepted English certificates).
+Students with a B2 level will be considered based on other admission criteria, but must reach level C1 before the start of the program.

 Read more